dmorrill10/dmorrill10.github.io/cv.md

 ## Currently

-Ph.D. candidate at the [University of Alberta](https://www.ualberta.ca/) studying algorithmic game theory and reinforcement learning.
-Graduating in Winter 2022.
-Seeking a research scientist position in Edmonton, Alberta, Canada or remote.
+Research scientist in Edmonton at [Sony AI](https://www.ai.sony/) working on [GT Sophy](https://www.gran-turismo.com/us/gran-turismo-sophy/) development and extensions.
-Particularly interested in bringing algorithmic game theory methods outside of their usual purview to more general settings like continual learning.
+Interested in bringing algorithmic game theory methods outside of their usual purview to more general settings like continual reinforcement learning.
+Graduating with a Ph.D. from the [University of Alberta](ualberta.ca) in Winter 2022.

 ## Education